bmc/brizzled/id/75/index.md

 That means you can invoke `withLock()` like this:

+{% highlight java %}
     withLock(myLock)
     {
         // code (closure) that operates within the lock }
+{% endhighlight %}

 The code between the curly braces is *really* the last argument to the `withLock()` method.
 And it truly *is* a closure: Unlike an anonymous inner class, the code block has read-write access to all the identifiers in the parent block's scope.

 I heard about the closures-in-Java proposals while I was still programming Java for my previous employer.
 I was very excited about the idea, since it makes a lot of programming tasks easier and safer.
 However, while adding closures to Java would be a good thing, they're still not as simple as closures are in other languages, such as Python.

 ## Array and String Support